Program of Studies

 The first trimester continues the work of the Algebra II sequence; the emphasis is the study of trigonometry.
 Understanding is enhanced through the extensive use of the graphing calculator.
 The second and third trimesters include a review of exponential and logarithmic functions, graphing techniques, a study of conic sections, and sequences and series.

 Prerequisite: A grade of B or higher in Algebra II

 This is the second course in the Honors Program sequence.
 Its objective is to provide the student with a thorough grounding in pre-calculus mathematics, as well as to introduce the student to other topics which are pursued in non-calculus college mathematics courses.
 The first trimester is devoted to trigonometry.
 The second and third trimester topics include advanced function theory, polar and parametric functions, analytic geometry, probability, sequences and series, and an introduction to calculus.

 AP Calculus is the third course in the Honors Program sequence for those highly motivated students who have completed Pre-Calculus in their junior year.
 The AP Calculus AB course covers topics from limits and continuity of functions through derivatives and integrals, both with applications.

 Prerequisite: A grade of B+ or higher in Pre-Calculus or Honors Pre-Calculus and teacher recommendation

 This covers all the same material from AP Calculus AB and goes further with methods of integration, infinite sequences and series, and parametric, vector, and polar functions.
 Both courses emphasize a multi-representational approach to calculus, with concepts, problems and results being expressed graphically, numerically, analytically, and verbally.

 Prerequisite: A grade of B+ or higher in Honors Pre-Calculus and teacher recommendation

 This course is offered to seniors who completed Pre-Calculus or Algebra II/Trigonometry in their junior year.
 The course includes a brief review of elementary functions and an introduction to limits.
 The study of differential calculus includes techniques of differentiation, analysis of functions, and applications of the derivative.
 In integral calculus, the course covers techniques of integration and applications of area and volume.

-Prerequisite: Completion of Pre-Calculus or a grade of B or higher in Accelerated Functions/Trig
+Prerequisite: A grade of C+ or higher in Pre-Calculus or a grade of B or higher in Accelerated Functions/Trig.